 Phone a Friend

-At the end of the day, getting a second opinion is invaluable.
-In fact, we all need friends who will be honest with us when we stink.
+Getting a second opinion is invaluable.
+We all need friends who will be honest with us when we stink.
 Those are the ones we can really trust, and we want them around for anything important.
-The last thing you want is to go on a first date smelling unpleasant.
+The last thing you want is to go on a first date, smelling unpleasant.
 Get your too-honest friend on the job.

 Beat the Stink

 Knowing you smell bad is not the end of this story.
 You want to stop smelling bad, and these easy tips will do that for you.